 Dosing recommendations to alleviate gas and bloating: Take 500 milligrams one hour prior to a typical gas-producing meal, with a full glass of water.
 Follow with an additional glass of water immediately thereafter to help get the charcoal into your system, where it can bind with gas-producing elements.

-3. Treats Alcohol Poisoning & Helps Prevent Hangovers
+3. Treats Alcohol Poisoning (and Helps Prevent Hangovers)

 While activated charcoal does not adsorb alcohol, it does help quickly remove other toxins from the body that contribute to poisoning.
-Alcohol is rarely consumed in its pure form; mixers that include artificial sweeteners and chemicals are common.
-Activated charcoal removes these toxins.
+Consumption of alcohol in its pure form is rare; mixers that include artificial sweeteners and chemicals are common.
+Activated charcoal treats poisoning by removing these toxins.

 4. Mold Cleansing